chesterbr/ruby2600/README.md

 - Some games are extending to long frames (River Raid, Boxing, Space Invaders);
 - Some games (notably early ones from Atari, like Combat/Space Invaders) display a blinking 999x score;
 - Some games display an artifact at the left side where there should be nothing (Freeway, Boxing);
-- Collision detection erratic (Pitfall finds if you hit a log, but not the vine; River Raid has no detection);
 - Some sprites seem off-by-one on specific games (see tip of hidden subs on Seaquest);

 Technical debt: